lab132/toolbox/README.md

 Platforms:

+The following is a list of CMake platform combinations that we officially support.
+You may try building other configurations, but there is no guarantee that they will work.

 | OS             | Build System           |
 | :------------- | :--------------------- |
 | Windows 10 x64 | Visual Studio 2015 x64 |

 # Libraries

-Library binaries are always built to `bin/` and `lib/` folders in the root of the respective projects.
+YouLibrary binaries are always built to `bin/` and `lib/` folders in the root of the respective projects.
 E.g. for ezEngine version `rev858`, the binary directories are `ezEngine-rev858/bin` and `ezEngine-rev858/lib`.

+**Supported platforms you can use in CMake are listed above.&&

 _Tip for Visual Studio users: You can make use of `Build -> Batch Build...` to build multiple configurations._